MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-get-started.md

 - Your organization's billing address must be in a region **other than** Brazil, South Korea, Switzerland, Norway, South Africa, or United Arab Emirates.<!--why isn't mda listed here? https://azure.microsoft.com/en-us/explore/global-infrastructure/products-by-region/ https://review.learn.microsoft.com/en-us/help/contribute/contribute-get-started-channel-guidance?branch=main-->

-- Your organization must use the commercial cloud, and not a government cloud. <!--i don't think we mention specific gov clouds such as GCC, GCC-H, DoD and Fairfax. -->App governance is not yet available in government clouds.
+- Your organization must use the commercial cloud, and not a government cloud. <!--i don't think we mention specific gov clouds such as GCC, GCC-H, DoD and Fairfax. -->App governance isn't yet available in government clouds.

 ## Turn on app governance